 IMPORTANT: Please verify and ensure the accuracy of the information used in this section as it can significantly impact your RGI subsidy and subsequent ability to meet your financial obligations throughout the budget year, including the clawback of any subsidy at year end.
-Because the form is protected, any extraordinary circumstances that would otherwise materially alter the calculations in this section should be reported to your Financial Officer so that alternative adjustments or provisions can be made to ensure your estimated RGI subsidy requirements are reasonable.
+Any extraordinary circumstances that would otherwise materially alter the calculations in this section should be reported to your Financial Analyst so that alternative adjustments or provisions can be made to ensure your estimated RGI subsidy requirements are reasonable.

-Illustration Section III - ESTIMATED RGI REVENUE (Based on Current Year Actu uals) Total number of RGI units charged rent (current year) 11 168 Total rent charged on RGI units (current year) 12 \$ 40,000 Average RGI revenue per unit (current year) Line 12 / Line 11 13 \$ 238 Estimated RGI revenue (budget year) Line 13 x F x 12 14 \$ 42,840 · /
+Section III - ESTIMATED RGI REVENUE (Based on Current Year Actuals)

+Total number of RGI units charged rent (current year) 11 168 Total rent charged on RGI units (current year) 12 \$ 40,000 Average RGI revenue per unit (current year) Line 12 / Line 11 13 \$ 238 Estimated RGI revenue (budget year) Line 13 x F x 12 14 \$ 42,840